-Cobra proposes to complete the three-component program of drilling, geochemical sampling and data review in a 12-month period and has allocated a budget of GBP£970,000.
+Cobra has proposed to complete the three-phase geochemical sampling program in a 12-month period and has allocated a budget of A\$190,000.
 In SRK's opinion, the exploration budget and program proposed by Cobra are reasonable.

 4 Concluding Remarks